Villard Houses: Central and south wings

 The Reid family had moved into 451 Madison Avenue by early 1887, and they redecorated their rooms in a more ornate style shortly thereafter.
 Stanford White was hired to redesign the residence's public rooms.
 White added decorations such as glass-and-onyx panels, and Reid hired John La Farge to paint murals for Number 451's music room.
 Just as La Farge was completing the murals, White decided to change their color scheme, forcing La Farge to repaint the murals.
 The expansion was finished by 1892 and consisted of an L-shaped stairway leading to a double-arched entrance porch.
 The Reid family also redecorated Number 451's drawing rooms in 1891, and they hired Edwin Austin Abbey to create a painting for their dining room in 1896.

 By 1904, the Reid family had expanded the basement to the east to accommodate enlarged service areas.
 A local architect, Louis Thouvard, designed the basement expansion and drew up plans for a Beaux-Arts–style expansion above it; however, the latter plans were not carried out.
 Whitelaw Reid became the U.S. ambassador to England the next year, and his family began spendign more time in England.
-They erected a seven- or eight-story addition east of Number 451 in 1909, which was designed by William Kendall of McKim, Mead & White.
+They erected a seven- or eight-story addition east of Number 451 in 1909, which was designed by William M. Kendall of McKim, Mead & White.
 The next year, the firm designed alterations to Number 451, including new elevators.
 The architects also replaced a guest suite on the second story with a drawing room, and they expanded the basement and dining room.
 Whitelaw Reid died in England in 1912, and the Reids stopped hosting major events at the house in 1919, with Elisabeth choosing to spend time in her other home at Ophir Hall.
 The 1920 United States census recorded Elisabeth Mills Reid, as living at Number 451 with seventeen servants.
 Following Elisabeth's 1931 death, the furnishings in Number 451 were sold in May 1934, when thousands of people attended an auction there.

 Number 453 was leased to William Sloane by 1916 and was placed for sale the following year.
 Elisabeth Reid acquired the house, loaning it during World War I to the American Red Cross.
 Reid hired Raymond Hood in 1920 to make alterations to Number 453, and an elevator was installed in that house the same year.
 No other structural changes to the house were documented until World War II.
 Next door, Edward D. Adams sold 455 Madison Avenue in 1922, following his wife's death.
 Helen Campbell's daughter, also named Helen, moved into Number 455 with her husband Clarence Gaylor Michalis and their children.